 Other noncurrent liabilities mainly consist of the Federal Capital Contribution (advance) provided to fund the university's Federal Perkins Loan Program, and the university's share of Social Security taxes deferred under the Federal CARES Act enacted during the 2019-20 fiscal year.
-The advance amount totaling \$7,935,872 will ultimately be returned to the Federal Government should the university cease making Federal Perkins Loans or if the university has excess cash in the loan program.
-The deferred employer taxes totaling \$6,249,756 as of June 30, along with any additional deferred taxes, will be remitted subsequent to the deferral period ending December 31, 2020.
+The advance amount totaling \$6,276,098 will ultimately be returned to the Federal Government should the university cease making Federal Perkins Loans or if the university has excess cash in the loan program.
+The deferred employer taxes total \$19,299,133, with 50 percent due by December 31, 2021, and the remaining amount due by December 31, 2022.